For urgent consular assistance call

 Violent protests and demonstrations occur from time to time.
 They can happen with little or no warning.

-Many people have died as a result of civil unrest and communal violence in India.
+Many people have died due to civil unrest and communal violence in India.

 Triggers for demonstrations include: